appcypher/wasabi/README.md

     ```bash
     sudo sh setup.sh install
     ```
-    This command does the following
+    This command does the following:
     - clones the [`llvm`](https://llvm.org/) repository and builds it using steps defined in `wasmception`.
 This step may take a while.
     - clones `musl` repository.
     - builds the `wasabi` project.